elmtree-askmo/cloudcannon-app/content/learn/psychology/how-can-reinforcement-schedules-be-adjusted-based-on-progress-in-differential-reinforcement.md

 url: /learn/psychology/questions/how-can-reinforcement-schedules-be-adjusted-based-on-progress-in-differential-reinforcement
 score: -1.0
 related_article1:
-    id: 169311
+    id: 169324
     title: >-
-        What is shaping and why is it important in behavior development?
+        What is extinction in behavior modification and what effect does it have on behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-shaping-and-why-is-it-important-in-behavior-development
+    url: /learn/psychology/questions/what-is-extinction-in-behavior-modification-and-what-effect-does-it-have-on-behavior
 related_article2:
-    id: 169314
+    id: 169321
     title: >-
-        What is differential reinforcement and what is its primary purpose?
+        What are the main tools and techniques used in behavior analysis?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-differential-reinforcement-and-what-is-its-primary-purpose
+    url: /learn/psychology/questions/what-are-the-main-tools-and-techniques-used-in-behavior-analysis
 related_article3:
-    id: 169323
+    id: 169321
     title: >-
-        What is positive reinforcement and how does it aid in behavior shaping?
+        What are the main tools and techniques used in behavior analysis?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-positive-reinforcement-and-how-does-it-aid-in-behavior-shaping
+    url: /learn/psychology/questions/what-are-the-main-tools-and-techniques-used-in-behavior-analysis
 related_article4:
-    id: 169321
+    id: 169324
     title: >-
-        What are the main tools and techniques used in behavior analysis?
+        What is extinction in behavior modification and what effect does it have on behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-tools-and-techniques-used-in-behavior-analysis
+    url: /learn/psychology/questions/what-is-extinction-in-behavior-modification-and-what-effect-does-it-have-on-behavior
 related_article5:
-    id: 169323
+    id: 169318
     title: >-
-        What is positive reinforcement and how does it aid in behavior shaping?
+        Why is measuring the duration of behavior relevant to behavior modification?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-positive-reinforcement-and-how-does-it-aid-in-behavior-shaping
+    url: /learn/psychology/questions/why-is-measuring-the-duration-of-behavior-relevant-to-behavior-modification
 ---

 &nbsp;